lorin/ansible-quickref/README.rst

 group_names                    A list of all groups that the current host is a member of groups                         A dict whose keys are Ansible group names and values are list of hostnames that are members of the group.
-Includes ``all`` and ``ungrouped`` groups: ``{"all": [...], "web": [...], "ungrouped": [...]}`` inventory_hostname             Name of the current host as known by ansible.
+Includes ``all`` and ``ungrouped`` groups: ``{"all": [...], "web": [...], "ungrouped": [...]}`` inventory_hostname             Name of the current host as known by ansible. play_hosts                     A list of inventory hostnames that are active in the current play (or current batch if running serial)
 ============================   =========================================================================================================================================================================================================

 These can be useful if you want to use a variable associated with a different host.
 For